 Application Layer

-The Application layer is the fourth layer of the TCP/IP model, and it combines the functionalities of the Session, Presentation, and Application Layers of the OSI model.
-In addition, it provides the interface between the application and the network.
+The Application layer is the fourth layer of the TCP/IP model, and it combines the functionalities of the Session, Presentation, and Application layers of the OSI model.
+It provides the interface between the application and the network.

-It is responsible for presenting data to the user.
+It is responsible for presenting data to the user and enabling application services.
 Applications such as Web browsers and FTP/Email clients are used on this layer.
-Its data unit is the Data, and Application layer protocols are FTP, HTTP, HTTPS, etc.
+Its data unit is typically referred to as Data/Message, and common Application layer protocols include HTTP, HTTPS (including HTTP/3), DNS, SMTP, and FTP.

 What are the functions of the Application layer?

-- The user interfaces include a command-line, menu-driven, and graphical user interface.
+- User interfaces can include command‑line, menu‑driven, and graphical user interfaces.

-- The application services include e-mail, file transfer, remote login, and World Wide Web.
+- Application services include e‑mail, file transfer, remote login, and the Web.

-- The Application layer is responsible for formatting messages into a format that the underlying transport layer services can transport.
-It also ensures that messages are properly received and interpreted by the receiving application.
+- Formatting messages so that underlying transport services can carry them and ensuring messages are properly received and interpreted by the receiving application.

-- The application layer ensures that the data is delivered to the correct application process.
+- Ensuring that data is delivered to the correct application process (via ports and application protocols).

 Common protocols associated with each layer of the TCP/IP model